 SO – if you ever want to find out if someone behind one website is also behind another, run a WHOIS search on both and see if they use the same hosting company, or if any other details match.
 If they do, it’s reasonable to suspect something may be amiss – although it’s far from a certainty!

 Uncovering Work from Home Jobs Scams: Conclusion

 It’s always a good idea to check who you’re doing business with – especially before handing over money.
-It’s a shame there are so many work from home jobs scams out there, but at least – armed with the knowledge in this article – you’ll feel in a better position to avoid them.
+It’s a shame there are so many work from home jobs scams out there (here is a recent example), but at least – armed with the knowledge in this article – you’ll feel in a better position to avoid them.

 Founder of HomeWorkingClub.com – Ben has worked freelance for nearly 20 years.
 As well as being a freelance writer and blogger, he is also a technical consultant with Microsoft and Apple certifications.
 He loves supporting new home workers but is prone to outbursts of bluntness and realism.

 4 thoughts on “Work from Home Jobs: Avoiding Scams”

 I used the link you provided for ENOM WHOIS to Search.
 It asks to click to prove I’m not a Robot.
 But I never get any results (I also tried it the the https prefix).
 I get no results.
 Just an explanation about the ENOM appears below.
 No results.
 I tried YOUR URL.
 Same results.
 What’s up?